Immigration Act of 1918: Effects

 In 1919, The New York Times reported that in the fiscal year 1918, two anarchists were denied entry to the U.S., 37 were deported, and 55 were awaiting deportation.
 The Times published an editorial that contrasted those low numbers with the degree of public disturbance across the country by activists: "It appears to be difficult to find alien anarchists.
 Yet those in the United States seldom practice long either silence or concealment."

 Among the more notorious anarchists deported under the Act were Luigi Galleani and several of his adherents.
 Galleani's followers, known as Galleanists, were responsible for a bombing campaign that would last from 1914 until 1932.
 It reached its peak in the deadly bombing campaigns of 1919 and Wall Street bombing in 1920.
 Emma Goldman and Alexander Berkman, both resident aliens, were among 250 aliens deported in 1919 pursuant to the Act.
 They had been convicted because of their encouragement of men to resist draft registration and conscription.

 After more than 4,000 alleged anarchists were arrested for deportation under the act, the Department of Labor released most of those arrested.
-Acting Secretary of Labor Louis Freeland Post was threatened with impeachment for his department's findings in favor of continued residence in the US of persons charged in deportation cases.
+Acting Secretary of Labor Louis Freeland Post was threatened with impeachment for his department's findings in favor of continued residence in the U.S. of persons charged in deportation cases.
 A total of 556 persons were eventually deported under the Immigration Act of 1918.
 The exclusion of anarchist immigrants was recodified with the Immigration and Nationality Act of 1952.
 By the late 20th century, the threat was believed reduced.
 Such provisions were largely repealed by the Immigration Act of 1990.
 Current U.S. immigration law does not explicitly mention anarchists, but anarchists are still banned from becoming U.S. citizens.